hellstorm-software/Kult-Rising/readme.md

 - <i>fixed a bug that caused recycler logic to not load</i>
 - <i>fixed VEK saving logic</i>
 - <i>fixed drone saving logic</i>
+- <i>fixed a bug that caused 1 less drone to spawn than the amount saved</i>
 ----------------------------------------------------------

 23.1.25